bbauska/HTML5-Basics/README.md

 **Widget ARIA Roles:**

-Widget Roles are used to describe what are often javascript-based interfaces, or the more complicated parts of your web page\'s interface.
+Widget Roles are used to describe what are often javascript-based interfaces, or the more complicated parts of your web page's interface.
 The roles that are starred are the ones we think are the most common elements widget aria roles, and the ones which are useful useful to think about including in your HTML.